Mohamed-Sabiyathulla/ARCO-Documents/h-Renewal.md

 # **[RENEWAL](#human-resource-management)**

-* Renewal is process the Renew to extend the validity of IQAMAID Card, ATM Card to Employee.
+* Renewal is process to Renew and extend the validity of IQAMA ID Card, ATM Card to Employee.

 <br>